jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.8.1b2** (Test version)
+- Major rework to the FCM system.
+Fixed an issue where FCM stopped working due to google changes on the backend.
+    - Now using Firebase messenger API to manage FCM communication

 **Version 1.8.0b10** (Test version)
 - Removed persistent ID save again
 - Changed FCM system to renew tokens if the session resets.